Vunivalu to start against Springboks

 Article continues after advertisement

-Vunivalu’s only Test appearance came last year in the final minutes of the Wallabies clash with England.
+Vunivalu’s only Test appearance came last year in the final minutes of the Wallaby’s clash with England.

 Advertisement